CSL-KU/TinyLidarNet/Readme.md

 ```
 This script will initially start in manual mode.
 You can use your joystick to manually control the car.
 Press the 'A' button on your joystick to switch to autonomous mode.
 Press 'A' again to switch back to manual mode.

-If you want to implement HG-Dagger for continuous learning, use a third terminal or pane to run the data collection script:
+If you want to implement HG-Dagger [[HG-DAgger: Interactive Imitation Learning with Human Experts](https://arxiv.org/abs/1810.02890)] for continuous learning, use a third terminal or pane to run the data collection script:
 ```
 python data_collection.py
 ```
 Press the 'X' button on your joystick to start collecting data while the car is in autonomous mode.
-This will collect data for fine-tuning the model using HG-Dagger.
+This will collect data for fine-tuning the model using HG-Dagger [[HG-DAgger: Interactive Imitation Learning with Human Experts](https://arxiv.org/abs/1810.02890)].

 ## Citation
 If you have found our work useful, please consider citing: